tomjoht/tomjoht.github.io/_posts/2022/9/2022-09-23-first-attempt-at-life-of-narrative.md

 ---
-title: "Attempting to write a Life of a [something] narrative" (Trends to follow or forget)"
+title: "Attempting to write a Life of a [something] narrative (Trends to follow or forget)"
 permalink: /trends/2022-09-22-writing-a-life-of-a-something-narrative.html
 categories:
 - technical-writing